WalletConnect/walletconnect-docs/docs/advanced/migrating-from-v1.0.md

 #### For react-native-dapp integrations

-If you are using `@walletconnect/react-native-dapp`, we currently don't have a equivalent package for this but we will eventually publish a React-Native version of Web3Modal in the upcoming months.
+If you are using `@walletconnect/react-native-dapp`, we currently don't have an equivalent package for this but we will eventually publish a React-Native version of Web3Modal in the upcoming months.

 In the meantime, you can list all the wallet mobile links from our [Cloud Explorer API](https://docs.walletconnect.com/2.0/cloud/explorer) and integrate our `@walletconnect/ethereum-provider` package using the latest version available on NPM which you can find [here](https://npmjs.com/package/@walletconnect/ethereum-provider).